lucy-arukwe/pki-portfolio-lucy-arukwe/notes/week-02/key-concepts.md

 Hybrid Cryptography

 Most real-world systems use hybrid cryptography, which combines symmetric and asymmetric encryption.
-Asymmetric cryptography is used for authentication and key exchange, while symmetric encryption is used for fast data transmission.
-By combining both approaches, hybrid cryptography supports the goals of the CIA triad.
-Symmetric encryption helps protect confidentiality, hashing helps ensure integrity, and digital signatures help confirm authenticity.
-Together, these mechanisms create trusted and secure communication systems such as HTTPS and TLS.
+Asymmetric cryptography is used for authentication and secure key exchange, while symmetric encryption is used for efficient and fast data transmission.

+By combining both approaches, hybrid cryptography helps support the goals of the CIA triad.
+Symmetric encryption protects confidentiality, hashing helps maintain integrity, and strong system design helps ensure availability of secure services.
+Together, these mechanisms enable trusted and secure communication systems such as HTTPS and TLS.

 ## Lab Observations